nightconcept/any2/project/epics/archive/epic-testing.md

   - **Description:** Improve the organization of assets used by test cases.
 Consider allowing per-group or per-test asset subdirectories under `tests/assets/`.
   - **Implementation:**
     - [ ] Define a clear convention for test asset subdirectories (e.g., `tests/assets/GroupName/AssetName`).
-    - [ ] Provide a helper method in `BaseGameTestCase` to easily resolve paths to these specific assets.
+    - [ ] Provide a helper method in `GameTestCase` to easily resolve paths to these specific assets.
   - **Acceptance Criteria:** (If implemented) Test assets are organized more logically, making it easier to manage assets for specific tests or test groups.
   - **Status:** To Do